-- 10.1.1 The accounting reference date, accounting periods and income allocation date(s) for the Company are set out in Appendix 1. - 10.1.2 Income will be allocated on each income allocation date as set out in Appendix 1. - 10.1.3 Distributions of income for the Company are made on or before the annual income allocation date and on or before the interim allocation date(s) each year.
+- 10.1.1 The accounting reference date, accounting periods and income allocation date(s) for the Company are set out in Appendix 1. - 10.1.2 Income will be allocated on each income allocation date as set out in Appendix 1. - 10.1.3 Distributions of income for the Company are made on or before the income allocation date(s) each year.